Heavy rains in Texas, Louisiana add to misery in flood zones

-BATON ROUGE, La.
-(AP) — Heavy rain kept pounding parts of Texas and Arkansas before moving over Louisiana on Wednesday, adding to the misery for people whose homes and cars were flooded by an earlier drenching.
+Rainy weather and flooding are suspected factors in at least four Louisiana deaths.
+And one person was missing after a car went into a canal.

-The prospect of more rain wasn't welcome in southern Louisiana, where heavy downpours earlier this week swamped vehicles and closed a major interstate.
-Three people were killed and one was missing after driving into high water.
-Flood watches covered a large part of Texas and Arkansas and most of Louisiana on Wednesday.
-Parts of Oklahoma and Mississippi were also under flood watches.
+In central Arkansas, at least 15 people were rescued from flash flooding after heavy rainfall late Tuesday and early Wednesday, emergency officials said.
+There were no reports of injuries.

-Up to 4 more inches (10 centimeters) of rain was possible through late Thursday near the coast in the hard-hit Lake Charles, Louisiana, area, the National Weather Service said.
-Lake Charles is still recovering from back-to-back hurricanes last fall and a deep freeze in February.
+Downpours earlier this week swamped vehicles and closed a major interstate highway in southwest Louisiana, including the Lake Charles area.
+It's an area still recovering from back-to-back hurricanes last fall and a deep freeze in February.
 Twelve to 15 inches of rain fell in parts of Lake Charles in a 12-hour period Monday, the weather service said.

 In Baton Rouge, Louisiana, piles of ruined furniture, carpet and clothing lined the street in a neighborhood where residents were beginning to clean up from the earlier storms, WBRZ-TV reported.
 One man, David Earl, told the station that so much water flowed into his home through cracks and a dog door that his furniture began to float.